Updated November, 2020

 AUSM staff conduct a complete health and safety evaluation before each semester, and we do additional evaluations whenever an incident in one of our regions calls for it.
 This includes analysis with our partner groups in each region and a review of US Consulate updates.

-The US Department of State travel advisory rates Mexico travel (as of November 11, 2019) at “Level 2: Exercise increased caution.
-Exercise increased caution in Mexico due to crime.”
+The US Department of State travel advisory rates Mexico travel (as of November 20, 2020) at “Level 3: Reconsider Travel in Mexico due to Covid-19 and crime.”

 Our program spends significant time in three areas in Mexico – the states of Chiapas and Tlaxcala, and Mexico City.

 The US State Department reports the following for the state of Chiapas: “Exercise increased caution due to crime.
 There are no travel restrictions on U.S. government employees, which includes tourist areas in: Palenque, San Cristobal de las Casas, and Tuxtla Gutierrez.”

 Pursuant to this report and based on our own safety evaluation, we have not allowed nigh travel between San Cristobal and Palenque since 2014.
 Chiapas is a large state.
 Most of the increased crime occurs along the border with Guatemala and in the coastal region.
 Our students are based in San Cristobal de las Casas and spend significant time in the Zapatista cultural center of Oventic.
 Both are far from areas where increased crime has been reported.